gsierra22/mv_frontend_challenge_-challenge_2-/README.md

 - Run `npm install react-bootstrap` (for some reason the app can not compile if this is not installed) -Run `npm start`
 - Navigate to `localhost:3000`
+-I have also deployed the app to heroku at this link: https://redux-to-do-lis.herokuapp.com/

 ## To Do List